Knuckles-Team/geniusbot/README.md

 ## License
 Please attribute any uses to this repository.
 Do not resale this application.
-Test
+Test All credits to the FFMPEG team for the audio/video conversions
 ## Authors

 * **Audel Rouhi** - *Sole Developer* - [knucklessg1](https://github.com/Knucklessg1)